First American Trust, FSB logo

 • Wealth management services likely require minimum account balances or asset thresholds not disclosed on website

-• Limited transparent pricing information for banking and trust services published online
+• Limited listed pricing information for banking and trust services published online

 Frequently Asked Questions

-How long does First American Trust, FSB take to show results?
+How does First American Trust, FSB compare to similar companies?

 Quick Facts